prysmaticlabs/prysm/README.md

 ## Becoming a Notary

-To deposit ETH and join as a notary in the Sharding Manager Contract, run the following command:
+Make sure a geth node is running as a separate process.
+Then, to deposit ETH and join as a notary in the Sharding Manager Contract, run the following command:

 ```
 $ bazel run //sharding --actor "notary" --deposit --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345